James III, Margrave of Baden-Hachberg: Death

 However, only a week later, the healthy, 28-year-old Margrave James III died unexpectedly.
 His body was dissected by two professors of the Medical Faculty of Freiburg — a very rare procedure in the 16th Century.
 The precise Latin language of the autopsy report states that the cause of death was poisoning by arsenic (As2O3).
 James's will stated that he wished to be buried in Baden-Baden, which was Catholic at the time.
 He was, however, buried in the St. Michael church in Pforzheim.
 The inscription on his grave does not mention his conversion to Catholicism.

 A week after James's death, his widow, Elisabeth of Culemborg-Pallandt, gave birth to a posthumous son and heir Ernest James.
 Ernest Frederick illegally took the baby in his care.
 The baby died after less than nine months, on 29 May 1591.
 Baden-Hachberg fell to Ernest Frederick, who converted it back to Lutheranism.
-Elisabeth of Culemborg-Pallandt converted to Catholicism after her husband died.
+Elisabeth of Culemborg-Pallandt converted to Catholicism after her husband died and remarried with Charles II, Count of Hohenzollern-Sigmaringen.
 Ernest Frederick then refused to give her the widow seat in Emmendingen, to which she was entitled under James's testament.

 The events surrounding James III's death illustrate the increasing polarization in religious matters.
 The tensions between the faiths had risen very high, and the hunger for power of the German rulers and princelings was very strong.
 In less than 30 years, these tensions would be discharged in a terrible manner during the Thirty Years' War.